fsoco/fsoco-dataset/tools/CONTRIBUTING.md

 # FSOCO Tools CLI

 You've probably arrived here after reading [Tools website](https://www.fsoco-dataset.com/tools) or coming across the FSOCO Tools directly from GitHub.<br/> Either way, we're thrilled to have you here!
-This page should get you up and running in around 10-15 m reading time; <br/>we're looking forward to your contribution!
+This page should get you up and running in around 10-15 min reading time; <br/>we're looking forward to your contribution!
 ## Table Of Contents

 * [Code of Conduct](./CODE_OF_CONDUCT.md)